 \subsubsection{Comparison between RDFE and FFN}

-The feed-forward network (FFN) performs independent nonlinear transformations of the inputs at each position to help the Transformer capture local features, but it lacks the ability to extract multi-scale features, which is not favorable for accurate FSR.
-In contrast, our RDFE can extract multi-scale local features well.
+The feed-forward network (FFN) performs independent nonlinear transformations of the inputs at each position to help the Transformer capture local features, but it cannot extract multiscale features, which is not favorable for accurate FSR.
+In contrast, our RDFE can extract multiscale local features well.
 To compare RDFE and FFN, we replace RDFE with FFN while keeping the parameters of the two models similar.
-As shown in Table~\ref{Comparison between RDFE and FFN}, since FFN's ability to capture feature interactions is limited compared to our RDFE which utilizes multiple branches to capture different receptive field facial features, our RDFE performs much better than FFN with similar computational consumption.
+As shown in Table~\ref{Comparison between RDFE and FFN}, since FFN's ability to capture feature interactions is limited compared to our RDFE, which utilizes multiple branches to capture different receptive field features, our RDFE performs better than FFN with similar computational cost.